-$^{^{}}$ Auto answer applies only to voice calls to mobile users as defined in [EN 301 515, Index [27]] (eMLPP)
+\ Auto answer applies to voice calls to mobile users as defined in [EN 301 515, Index [27]] (eMLPP) and also for calls to ETCS data only radios.

 Table 10-1: Allocation of priorities

 - 10.2.2 Levels 0 4 are designed to interwork with the ISDN MLPP service.
 (I) - 10.2.3 Calls received from external networks which do not support MLPP should be assigned the default MLPP priority 4 in the EIRENE network gateway switch in order to be preemptable in the parts of the EIRENE network which apply the MLPP service.
 (O) - 10.2.4 For calls sent to external networks which do not support MLPP the "MLPP indicator" in the "Optional Backward Call Indicators Parameter" should be set to "MLPP user" in the EIRENE network gateway switch in order to be pre-emptable in the parts of the EIRENE network which apply the MLPP service.
 (O)